What can I expect?

 Air quality measurements

 To explore the connections between air quality and health, participants are asked to allow COMPASS to collect air quality measurements from inside their homes.
-Our air quality devices resemble small boxes that plug into a wall outlet and connect to participants’ home wi-fi network.
-The air quality devices are installed by our program staff and are retrieved after one month.
+Our air quality devices resemble small boxes that plug into a wall outlet.
+Some devices connect to participants’ home wi-fi network, while others do not.

 Electronic Health Record (EHR) data